architect/arc.codes/public/guides/upgrade.md

     - Or alternately, just start your project in `sandbox`, which will auto-initialize it)
   - Otherwise, create and deploy your app's live infra using `npx arc deploy`
 - **`npx audit`** - **Removed**
-  - App infra IAM roles are dynamically generated and scoped with least-privilege to various cloud infra services services
+  - App infra IAM roles are dynamically generated and scoped with least-privilege to various cloud infra services
 - **`npx config`** - **Removed**
   - No longer necessary, as `.arc-config` settings are now serialized as part of every deploy
 - **`npx inventory`** - **Removed**